Celebrating over 20 years of healthy wild salmon rivers

 Wild Salmon Center is approved to receive grants through the 1% for the Planet program.

-February 28 -- The EPA officially initiated the Clean Water Act 404(c) process to protect Bristol Bay from the proposed Pebble Mine.
-This announcement comes just months after EPA finalized its Bristol Bay Watershed Assessment confirming that the Pebble Mine would be devastating for Bristol Bay’s wild salmon runs and ecosystems.
+In February, the Environmental Protection Agency (EPA) officially initiated the Clean Water Act 404(c) process to protect Bristol Bay from the proposed Pebble Mine.
+This announcement came just months after the EPA finalized its Bristol Bay Watershed Assessment confirming that the Pebble Mine would be devastating for Bristol Bay’s wild salmon runs and ecosystems.

 A decade of efforts by Wild Salmon Center and partners results in the protection of over 1.2 million acres that will permanently safeguard a rare island ecosystem in its entirety.
 Read More.